 Krystal Banks is the owner of Banks Bail Bonds, with offices in Detroit, Port Huron, and Lapeer, Michigan.
 She serves the needs of individuals throughout the entire state and has been a bail bondsman for over 18 years.
 Currently, she’s the only African American female property bail bondsman in Michigan.

 Banks is also the proud author of the eye-opening book Don’t’ Be a Dumb Criminal, where she plainly teaches people about laws and the judicial system in hopes of preventing them from becoming criminals.
 She has a free accompanying app that she’s created that mirrors her company’s motto: Bail Before Jail.
 Her goal in creating the app was to help people quickly gain their freedom from jail.

-Banks also created the Don’t Be a Dumb Criminal Program (DBADC), which has made a great impact in the lives of today’s metro Detroit youth.
+Banks also created the Don’t Be a Dumb Criminal program which has made a great impact in the lives of metro Detroit’s youth.
 Presently, the program is being conducted in some of Detroit’s public schools such Cody High School, the Detroit Institute of Technology and College Prep, and in the River Rouge school district among 6-12 grade classes.
-The DBADC program educates society as a whole on the criminal justice system, and strives to empower the youth in creating sustainable and financially profitable businesses of the future.
+The DBADC program educates society as a whole on the criminal justice system and strives to empower the youth in creating sustainable and financially profitable businesses of the future.